Yeeloman/GhostInk/README.md

 ink.haunt("Executing important operation")
 ```

-### Viewing and Filtering etchings with `whisper`
+### Viewing and Filtering etches with `whisper`

-View all tracked etchings using `whisper`, with optional filters by Shade or file name:
+View all tracked etches using `whisper`, with optional filters by Shade or file name:

 ```python
 ink.whisper(shade_mask=GhostInk.Shade.TODO)